Will Pucovski

-William Jan Pucovski (born 2 February 1998) is an Australian cricketer.
+William Jan Pucovski (born 2 February 1998) is an Australian former cricketer.
 He made his List A debut for Cricket Australia XI against Pakistan during their tour of Australia on 10 January 2017.
 He made his first-class debut for Victoria in the 2016–17 Sheffield Shield season on 1 February 2017.

-Pucovski made his international debut for the Australia cricket team on 7 January 2021, in the third Test match of the series against India.
+He played one Test match as the 460th cap for Australia, scoring a half-century 62 in his debut innings in 2021 against India and 10 in the second, before he suffered a shoulder injury whilst fielding that prevented further Test appearances.
+He suffered from at least 13 known concussion injuries during his career along with mental health issues, and retired at age 27 in 2025.

 Early life

 Pucovski was born in Malvern, a suburb of Melbourne, Victoria.
 His father, Ján Pucovski, who emigrated to Australia as a child from Serbia, has Czechoslovakian roots.
 Ján also played cricket, as a fast bowler, and was regarded as a "Caulfield legend".

 Pucovski completed school at Brighton Grammar School in 2015, and was captain of the school's First XI and a school prefect.
 He was awarded the Bradman Young Cricketer of the Year at the Allan Border Medal ceremony by Cricket Australia in 2019.